benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 15.md

 | ------------------------------------- | ---------------------------------- |
 | avoid overwhelming receiver           | avoid overwhelming bottleneck link |
 | sender manages receiver socket buffer | sender manages bottleneck link capacity and bottleneck router buffers

+### Signals and Knobs in Congestion control
+The internet uses a distributed algorithm to converge to an efficient and fair outcome, which we achieve using by **sensing and reacting**.
+It makes use of a **feedback loop** with signals and knobs

+#### Signals
+A signal is an event that occurs that we measure and determine whether to adjust the network.
+For example,
+- packets being ACK'ed
+- packets being dropped
+- packets being delayed (RTT)
+- rate of incoming ACKs
+-

+#### Knobs
+...